Art&Craft

 Wooden shoes - past, present and ... future!?

-A short history of wooden shoes
+A brief history of wooden shoes

 gallo-roman sandals photo source: users.stlcc.edu